 BA in Drama

-The BA in Drama is ideal for students who want a well-rounded education in all aspects of theater, either onstage or behind the scenes.
-With the BA you have the freedom to double major, pursue academic-year internships, or take advantage of exciting study abroad programs.
+The BA in Drama is ideal for students seeking a robust liberal arts education with a focus on drama.
+With the BA, you have the freedom to double major, pursue academic-year internships, or take advantage of exciting study abroad programs.

 Every year the department produces a full season of professional-level productions, as well as a twice-yearly student repertory of student-directed plays.